caltechlibrary/dataset/dataset-v2-next.md

 1. (braking change) datasetd should should store data in a SQL engine that support JSON columns, e.g. MySQL 8
   a. should improve performance and allow for better concurrent usage
   b. improve frames support
-  c. allow for fulltext search indexes to be defined on specific attributes
+  c. facilitate integration with fulltext search engines, e.g. Lunr, Solr, Elasticsearch
 2. Frames for a pairtree based dataset could be implemented using a SQLite3 db rather than a simple collection of JSON documents representing the frame.
-This should extend performance and make frames more flexible, this would also allow indexing attributes and search
+This should extend performance and make frames more flexible, this would also allow indexing attributes and potentionally search and sorting
 3. Versioning of attachments needs to be more automatic.
 A set of four version keywords could make it easier.
   a. __set__ would set the initial version number (defaults to 0.0.0)
   b. __patch__ would increment the patch number in the semver, if versioning is enabled in the collection then update will assume patch increment
   c. __minor__ would increment the minor number and set patch to zero
   d. __major__ would increment the major number and set minor and patch to zer
-4. Version JSON documents as well as attachments
+4. v2 should support versioning JSON documents in a manner like versioned attachments
-5. Versioning of JSON documents and attachments should be global to the collection
+5. Versioning of JSON documents and attachments should be global to the collection, i.e. everything is versioned or nothing is versioned
 6. Dot notation needs to be brought inline with JSON dot notation practices used in the SQL engines with JSON column support, see [SQLite3](https://www.sqlite.org/json1.html), [MySQL 8](https://dev.mysql.com/doc/refman/8.0/en/json.html) and [Postgres 9](https://www.postgresql.org/docs/9.3/functions-json.html)
 7. Easy import/export to/from pairtree based dataset collections
-8. Drop libdataset
+8. Drop libdataset, it has been a time sync and constrainged dataset's evolution

 Leveraging SQL with JSON column support